Backline (stage): Roles

 Backline guitar technicians, audio technicians and stage crew set up and put away the backline equipment.
-Backline gear that is used heavily will need regular maintenance to ensure that it provides reliable performance.

-In places where the backline is left in place indefinitely (e.g., in a nightclub's mainstage or a TV variety show studio), the gear may simply be powered down when not in use, and a cloth may be placed over top of the equipment so it does not get dusty.
-In music festivals with outdoor temporary stages, the backline equipment may have to be transported to a locked, climate-controlled storage area at the end of each day, to protect it from theft, vandalism, or inclement weather.
+In places where the backline is left in place indefinitely (e.g., in a nightclub's mainstage or a TV variety show studio), the gear may simply be powered down when not in use.
+In music festivals with outdoor temporary stages, the backline equipment may have to be transported to a locked, climate-controlled storage area at the end of each day, to protect it from theft, vandalism and the weather.

 Backline techs who travel with touring acts may also be called roadies, although the road crew's role typically is limited to transporting and positioning the instruments and gear.
 Maintenance and repair of instruments and gear is a specialized task handled by guitar, keyboard and drum technicians.